Vitus 979

 I now have a page about Vitus and other people's Vitus bikes.

 I haven't really found much information about Vitus online.
 I know they are an old company.
 Vitus is a well known maker of bicycle tubing.
-Acording to Sheldon Brown, Vitus is "France's leading manufacturer of high-quality frame tubing."
+According to Sheldon Brown, Vitus is “France's leading manufacturer of high-quality frame tubing.”
 Vitus was one of the early makers of aluminum bicycles.
 Vitus made early carbon fiber bikes using the same designs as their high end aluminum bikes.
 They have not sold to the US since the early '90s.
 The last few years that Vitus frames sold in the US, they were only available through one of the major mail order companies.
 Vitus bicycles were available in Canada in the late '90s.
 They then disappeared from the internet for a while.
 In spring 2005, Nashbar had new old stock Vitus 979 frames for sale.
 Vitus now has a webpage.
 Vitus' site lists shows some nice all carbon frames.
-I do not know of any current North American distributor of Vitus bicycles.
-If you know of a NA distributor, please tell me.
+I do not know of any current North American distributor of Vitus bicycles, but they can be ordered through Chain Reaction Cycles in the UK.

 The Vitus 979 Frame

 The Vitus 979 is a classic racing frame.
-It is fairly light; I believe it was the lightest frame available for several years starting in 1986.
+It is fairly light; I believe it was the lightest production frame available for several years starting in 1986.
 It was a very nice frame for its time.
 As soon as you start riding it, you know it wants to fly.
 If you ride a road racing bike, you know what I mean.
-If you are used to a touring bike--like I was before buying this bike--it will take a little while to feel comfortable with the handling.
+If you are used to a touring bike—like I was before buying this bike—it will take a little while to feel comfortable with the handling.
+The 979 has tight geometry for an '80s racing bike.
+There is little clearance between the tire and the seat tube.
+This is common today, but it looks tighter than similar bikes of its period.
 Other than the frame flex, I love the way this bike feels.
 The geometry is perfect for my riding.

 The 979 is a bonded aluminum frame.
 The main triangle is anodized aluminum.
 The tubes were made by Vitus.
 The frames were made and assembled by the French aerospace company TVT.
 The lugs are bonded to the frame with dry heat activated epoxy.
 The inside diameter of the tubes appear to be larger than the outside diameter of the lugs.
 So in addition to being bonded, friction holds the joints together.
-I have heard rumors of trouble with the bonds on these frames.
-I don't have any actual examples of problems with the bonding.
+I have heard rumors of trouble with the bonds on these frames, but it doesn't seem nearly as bad as most report.
+I only have two actual examples of problems with the bonding, and they were both successfully repaired.
 My frame has not had any problems.
-Many people have emailed me with examples of 979s holding up over the years.
+Many people have emailed me examples of 979s holding up over the years.
+They often still ride them, or have only recently bought a new bike.

 Frame Flex